Alluxio/alluxio/docs/en/cloud/AWS-EMR.md

   -d                An s3:// or http(s):// URI which points to an Alluxio
                     tarball.
-This script will download and untar the Alluxio tarball and install Alluxio at /opt/alluxio if an Alluxio installation doesn't already exist at that location.
+This script will download and untar the Alluxio tarball and install Alluxio at ${ALLUXIO_HOME} if an Alluxio installation doesn't already exist at that location.

   -f                An s3:// or http(s):// URI to any remote file.
 This property
                     can be specified multiple times.
-Any file specified through this property will be downloaded and stored with the same name to /opt/alluxio/conf/
+Any file specified through this property will be downloaded and stored with the same name to ${ALLUXIO_HOME}/conf/

   -i                An s3:// or http(s):// URI which represents the URI of a
                     previous Alluxio journal backup.
 If supplied, the backup will be downloaded, and upon Alluxio startup, the Alluxio master will read and restore the backup.

+  -n                Automatically configure NVMe storage for Alluxio workers at
+                    tier 0 instead of MEM.
+When present, the script will attempt to locate mounted NVMe storage locations and configure them to be used with Alluxio.
+The argument provided is an integer between 1 and 100 that represents the percentage of each disk that will be allocated to Alluxio.

   -p                A string containing a delimited set of properties which
                     should be added to the